-My two favorite courses to teach are International Political Economy and Human Rights, but I have broader teaching interests in international relations (introduction to IR, global issues, politics of trade and finance), comparative politics (introduction to CP, development), and research methods and design.
+My two favorite courses to teach are Human Rights and Political Violence, but I have broader teaching interests in international relations (introduction to IR, global issues, international political economy, politics of trade and finance), comparative politics (introduction to CP, development), and research methods and design (political analysis, geography of governance, and data generation processes).

 At DePauw University: